All Episodes

 And I'm guessing, and I think there's reason to believe they've probably ordered some cash and gold reserves as a buffer between now and the time that Europe has to sort of capitulate.

-So there comes a time where they're gonna have to cave in because energy prices will be high and people will be in the streets complaining, and that's what he's back.
+So there comes a time where they're going to have to cave in because energy prices will be high and people will be in the streets complaining.

-In fact, it's recently it's yesterday evening.
+In fact, it's recently as yesterday evening.

-People were trading commodities buying Russian oil and so forth, and you sort of sit there and wonder at the same time as Joe Biden's waging war on oil and natural gas here in America when under Trump in 2018, the nation for the first time in a long time was exporting more than importing, and now in just two years we've reversed that.
+And you sort of sit there and wonder, at the same time as Joe Biden's waging war on oil and natural gas here in America, when under Trump in 2018, the nation, for the first time in a long time, was exporting more than importing.

 Yeah, that's exactly right.